 Materials you will need:

-- Medium size, Diamond shaped, cranked (angled) handle.
-I usually use a RGM 45.
-I don’t paint with the palette knife in this tutorial, I just use it for putting out the paint.
+- Medium size, Diamond-shaped, cranked (angled) handle.
+I usually use an RGM 45.
+I don’t paint with the palette knife in this tutorial; I just use it for putting out the paint.

-- 1/2 inch Flat brush (I say 1/4 inch at the beginning of the video but it’s actually a 1/2 inch) The brand I demonstrate with is a Synthetic Proarte Prolene series 106 it’s designed as a watercolour brush so works well for these initial wash like layers.
+- 1/2 inch Flat brush (I say 1/4 inch at the beginning of the video, but it’s actually a 1/2 inch) The brand I demonstrate with is a Synthetic Proarte Prolene series 106.
+It’s designed as a watercolour brush, so it works well for these initial wash like layers.

 - Small round brush – Rosemary & co Series 344 size 4

 - Medium filbert – Isabey Isacryl Filbert Series 6572 size 6

 - 12 x 12 inch (30 x 30 cm) canvas that has 2 coats of white acrylic gesso applied.